-The hose screws onto the valve of the propane tank, just like how you’d attach it to a barbecue.
+The hose screws onto the valve of the propane tank, just like how you’d attach it to a barbecue grill.
 Once the hose is attached the gas should not flow until you’ve opened the valve using the metal knob on top of the tank.
 Likewise, even if you open the valve for the propane tank, it should not release gas unless you have a hose connected.

 From the propane locker the hose runs through a hole in our countertop so that we can easily access it and attach it to our stove.
 We drilled the hole in the countertop using a 1.5” hole saw attachment for a power drill.
 A 1.5” hole is big enough to allow the stove end coupling to pass through the top of the counter.
 We taped over the place we were going to drill through in the counter’s surface with masking tape prior to drilling.
 Any time you are cutting through a laminate surface, taping the area to be cut or drilled helps prevent the laminate from cracking or splitting.
-We drilled through the top of the countertop, because the drill has a tendency to punch through the last bit of wood, and we didn’t want to punch through the countertop and break it’s laminate surface.
+We drilled through the top of the countertop, because the drill has a tendency to punch through the last bit of wood, and we didn’t want to punch through the countertop and break its laminate surface.

-To make the hole in the countertop look more finished. we installed a 1.5” desk grommet in the counter.
+To make the hole in the countertop look more finished, we installed a 1.5” desk grommet in the counter.
 The top grommet has two pieces.
 The bottom piece sits within the hole, and the top piece fits within the bottom piece.
 The top piece of the grommet has a smaller hole in its side that slides around the hose.
 This prevents the hose from slipping back underneath the countertop.

 Venting the Propane Locker

 Even though we have the propane locker, ideally we wouldn’t want to fill the locker up with propane.
 All modern propane tanks are equipped with a safety relief valve.
 This valve is located on the back of the threads where you connect your hose.
-The safety relief valve if there is ever too much pressure in your propane tank.
+The safety relief valve will vent if there is ever too much pressure in your propane tank.
 This can occur in hot weather or if your propane tank has been overfilled (although all modern propane tanks also have a mechanism that prevents overfilling).
 Vehicles can get hot and we are often changing altitude (which affects pressure), so we knew we wanted a way to vent this over pressure vessel outside in case it was ever activated.